Prediction of Tropical Pacific Rain Rates with Over-parameterized Neural Networks: Data description

 \section{Data description}

 We used eight years of June, July and August (JJA) rain rate data from 2015 to 2022 (Figure \ref{fig:domain}).
 The rain rate observations were obtained from the Global Precipitation Measurement (GPM) dual-frequency precipitation radar (DPR) Version 7 dataset \citep{iguchi2021gpm}.
 JJA data from 2015-2018 were used for training and JJA data from 2019-2022 were used for testing.
 The observational domain was limited to the tropical West Pacific (WP; $130^{\circ}\text{E}-180^{\circ}\text{E}$, $15^\circ \text{S}-15^{\circ}\text{N}$) and East Pacific (EP; $180^{\circ}\text{W}-130^{\circ}\text{W}$, $15^\circ \text{S}-15^{\circ}\text{N}$) regions, as illustrated in Figure \ref{fig:domain}.
 These two regions were selected for their distinct convective environments, with the WP box representing the warm pool region and South Pacific convergence zone (SPCZ) and the EP box impacted by equatorial upwelling with a more distinct intertropical convergence zone (ITCZ) north of the equator.
 The EP box is also where global climate models (GCMs) commonly experience an erroneous double ITCZ in boreal summer \citep[e.g.,][]{oueslati2015double}.
-The DPR data was gridded to a temporal resolution of 3 hours and a spatial resolution of $0.5^{\circ}$, resulting in 6,000 spatial locations for each region.